What is Eczema?

 So is it possible to do to stay away from the “winter itch” and fight winter eczema?

 First, you should be able to realize it.
-Winter eczema can flare through to even the first wintry day.
+Winter eczema or winter itch can flare through to even the first wintry day.
 You should seek out red, dry, itchy, scaly areas of skin on the body.
 Make sure to focus on dots of skin that start itching when the temperature changes.
-Some typically common places to see areas of winter eczema are behind the knees, throughout the armpits, behind the ears and the within of the elbows.
-Common places where your skin layer folds and bends will have outbreaks of eczema and making use of some moisturizer at the first indication of red pores and skin can help battle winter eczema.
+Some typically common places to see areas of winter eczema / winter itch are behind the knees, throughout the armpits, behind the ears and the within of the elbows.
+Common places where your skin layer folds and bends will have outbreaks of eczema and making use of some moisturizer at the first indication of red pores and skin can help battle winter itch and eczema.

 You need to check your kids for signs or symptoms of eczema behind the ears since this is a common location and it’s often covered by clothing (most especially head warmers) or hair.
 If the hands get dry and have problems with winter eczema, always wear warm gloves when out-of-doors.
 Wear also gloves when doing the laundry and getting the hands moist and use extra moisturizers.
 If you wear wool sweaters and other clothing which makes your skin layer itch, protect your skin layer with a normal, cotton top underneath.